mocsa/x52msfsout/Testing.md

 - Plug in X52Pro
 - Open Windows „USB game controllers” panel and X52 Professional H.O.T.A.S. properties.
+- Open services.msc and scroll down to the "Logitech DirectOutput" service.
+Make sure it is running.
 - Start MSFS
+- cd into the directory where x52msfsout.exe is.
-- Start x52msfsout with an invalid XML.
+- Start x52msfsout with default_invalid.xml in this repository.
 It should quit with an error.
 - Load a flight with C152 at a parking spot.
 - Open Devmode -> Tools -> SimConnect Inspector.
 - Start x52msfsout.
+- In services.msc, refresh the window and check that the "Logitech DirectOutput" service has been stopped.
-- Battery Master switch ON.
+- Battery Master switch ON (the right side one of the two red switches).
 LEDs and MFD should stay off, because currently their brightness is zero.
 - Dome light should change the brightness of the MFD, the Mode LED, the pov LED, and the blinking d LED.
 - LED's brightness should be 50% when dome light is at maximum.
 - When Battery Master switch is switched off, MFD and LEDs should switch off and MFD texts should be cleared.
+- Battery Master switch ON
 - Pressing Pinkie button should write ‘mode1_shiftStick’ into x52msfsout_log.txt.
 If it does not happen, make sure you use the correct number for the --joystick parameter.
 Another reason can be that you have not opened „USB game controllers”.

 - Moving the Mode Wheel to 2 should write only "Joy Button 29 was pressed" into logfile without "New shift state".
 Also, the SHIFT indicator on the MFD should switch off.